 The Practical Nursing student will gain classroom and laboratory instruction in such areas as: vocational adjustments, basic nursing skills, nutrition, anatomy and physiology, human growth and development, pharmacology, maternal child nursing, emotional and mental illness, and medical/surgical nursing.
 Affiliating hospitals and healthcare agencies provide clinical experiences.

 Upon successfully completing the program, graduates will receive a Vocational Certificate of Proficiency for Practical Nursing and will be prepared to write the National Council for Licensure for Practical Nurses (NCLEXPN®).
 Please note: Successful completion of the nursing program does not guarantee eligibility to sit for NCLEXPN®.

 A Board of Nursing may, at its discretion, refuse to accept the licensure application of any person who has been convicted of a felony or misdemeanor or has charges pending on such issues.

-This program prepares students for careers in hospitals, clinics, nursing homes and home care, with the option to become IV certified.
+This program prepares students for careers in hospitals, clinics, nursing homes and home care.